devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-4.md

 #### Finite Automata

-**Definition**: A **finite automaton** (or finite state machine) is a theoretical computational model used to represent and control execution flow.
+Definition: A finite automaton (or finite state machine) is a theoretical computational model used to represent and control execution flow.
 It consists of a finite number of states, transitions between those states, an initial state, and one or more accepting states.
 Finite automata can be classified into two types:

-- **Deterministic Finite Automaton (DFA)**: For each state and input symbol, there is exactly one transition to a next state.
+- Deterministic Finite Automaton (DFA): For each state and input symbol, there is exactly one transition to a next state.
-- **Nondeterministic Finite Automaton (NFA)**: For each state and input symbol, there can be multiple possible transitions, including transitions without consuming any input (epsilon transitions).
+- Nondeterministic Finite Automaton (NFA): For each state and input symbol, there can be multiple possible transitions, including transitions without consuming any input (epsilon transitions).

 #### Use of Finite Automata for String Matching